noamurphy/noamurphy/README.md

 ## Noah Murphy

 A data specialist with a Diploma in Data Science and a BSc in Biology.
-Currently studying Sustainable Design Engineering at the University of Prince Edward Island, specializing in Mechatorinics.
+Currently studying Sustainable Design Engineering at the University of Prince Edward Island, specializing in Mechatronics.

 ### What makes him unique?